-^ p<.1. * p<.05

-Most of the links between friendship intimacy and attachment are in the expected direction.
-Closer friendships correlated negatively with attachment insecurity.
-However, most of the significant correlations were found for men both in adolescence (see Table 2) and mainly in adulthood (see Table 3) between friendship subscales and avoidance.
-Women showed reduced self-disclosure as avoidant, but heightened self-disclosure and knowing the friend as anxious adults (see Table 2).
-The percent of significant correlations out of 36 calculated for adolescent intimacy and adult intimacy was 16% and 25%, correspondingly, thus higher than chance.
+Most of the links between friendship intimacy and attachment were in the expected directions, such that closer friendships correlated negatively with attachment insecurity.
+However, most of the significant correlations between friendship subscales and avoidance levels were found among men in adolescence (see Table 2) and adulthood (see Table 3).
+Women reported reduced self-disclosure at higher levels of avoidance, but heightened self-disclosure and feelings of knowing one’s friend at higher levels of anxious attachment in adulthood (see Table 2).
+The percent of significant correlations between intimacy in adolescence and intimacy in adulthood (out of the 36 correlations that were calculated) was 16% and 25%, respectively; such percentages were higher than chance.

-Hierarchical Regression analysis of male attachment -avoidance, was run as dependent variable.
-Friendship intimacy within the adolescence measure (four items were - I feel close to him.
-I like him.
-When he is not around I miss him.
-When he is not around I keep wondering where he is and what he is doing) as adult attachment were included.
-Results Revealed that both overall friendship intimacy in adulthood and the attachment dimension that is part of the adolescence friendship, explain 25% of the variance in adult avoidance [F(46) = 7.70, p <.01], (see Table 4).
-Our results partially supports the first hypothesis that Friendship intimacy in adolescence and adulthood will be linked positively to attachment security in adulthood however, significantly only for men.
+A hierarchical regression analysis with men’s attachment -avoidance as the dependent variable was run.
+Friendship intimacy during adolescence (four items: I feel close to him/her; I like him/her; When s/he is not around I miss him/her; When s/he is not around I wonder where s/he is and what s/he is doing) and adult attachment were included as predictor variables.
+Results revealed that both the attachment dimension of adolescent friendship and overall friendship intimacy in adulthood explained 25% of the variance in adult avoidance [F(46) = 7.70, p <.01] (see Table 4).
+Our results partially support the first hypothesis that friendship intimacy in adolescence and adulthood will be positively linked to attachment security in adulthood; however, this association was significant only for men.

-Friendship intimacy and Psychological Well-Being
+Friendship Intimacy and Psychological Well-Being

-In order to examine the specific links between friendship intimacy and well-being measures, preliminary bivariate correlations were conducted between friendship intimacy in both phases, attachment dimensions, relationship status, positive and negative affect (PA, NA) and affect balance (AB) as a well-being measure ( see Table 5).
-We performed hierarchical regressions for AB (Table 6) and NA (table 7), in attempt to reveal the unique contributions of friendship intimacy, attachment and relationship status.
-No regression analyses were performed with PA since it correlated positively only with adult men’ friendship and negatively with women’s avoidance.
+In order to examine the specific links between friendship intimacy and well-being, preliminary bivariate correlations were conducted between friendship intimacy variables (adolescent and adult friendship, attachment dimensions, relationship status) and well-being measures (PA, NA, AB) ( see Table 5).
+We performed hierarchical regression analyses with AB (Table 6) and NA (Table 7) as the outcome measure, in an attempt to reveal the unique contributions of friendship intimacy, attachment and relationship status.
+We did not perform regression analyses for PA because it correlated positively only with adult men’s friendship and negatively with women’s avoidance attachment.

-Adult men’ sense of well-being is accounted for by avoidance (F(46) = 10.93, p < .01) explaining 17% of the variance (see Table 6).
-As for adult women’s affective balance, adolescence friendship intimacy stands for 13% of the [F(53) = 9.23, p < .01]. the regression model explains 40% of the variance in adult females’ affective balance.
-Avoidance and relationship-status account for 30% of men’s NA (F(46) = 9.56, p < .01).
-Similarly, relationship status and adolescence friendship account for 27.4% of women’s NA (F(53) = 9.64, p < .01).
+Adult men’s sense of well-being is predicted by avoidance levels [F(46) = 10.93, p < .01]; avoidance levels explained 17% of the variance in well-being (see Table 6).
+In terms of adult women’s affective balance, friendship intimacy in adolescence accounted for 13% of the variance [F(53) = 9.23, p < .01].
+The entire set of predictor variables in the regression model explained 40% of the variance in adult women’s affective balance.
+Avoidance and relationship status accounted for 30% of men’s NA [F(46) = 9.56, p < .01].
+Similarly, relationship status and adolescent friendship quality accounted for 27.4% of women’s NA [F(53) = 9.64, p < .01].

-Results partially support hypothesis 2 that friendship intimacy in adolescence and adulthood will be linked positively to psychological well-being in adulthood, only for women participants.
-Adolescence friendship intimacy stands for 13% of the variance in adult affect balance (AB), and 7% in adult negative affect (NA) of women.
-Men’s positive affect (PA) and affect balance (AB) is linked directly with friendship intimacy in adulthood.
-Interestingly, adult friendship didn’t correlate with any of the female’s affect measures.
+Results partially supported hypothesis 2 that friendship intimacy in adolescence and adulthood would be linked positively to psychological well-being in adulthood; however, this association only held for women participants.
+Adolescent friendship intimacy accounted for 13% of the variance in adult affect balance (AB) and 7% of the variance in adult negative affect (NA) among women.
+Men’s positive affect (PA) and affect balance (AB) was linked directly with friendship intimacy in adulthood.
+Interestingly, adult friendship did not correlate with any of the women’s affect measures.